Q: What is a giving circle?

 Q: What if I cannot afford the $500 annual membership fee?

 A: As an alternative to the $500 Individual Voting Membership, women can join together for a Shared Membership.
 With a Shared Membership, two women split a membership and share a single vote.
 Shared Members are all welcome to serve on the Grants, Communications and Program committees.

 Q: Will members be required to participate in fundraising activities?

 A: Members will not be asked to do any fundraising.
 The only thing required of a member is a $500 annual contribution.
 That donation gives you a single vote as to how the pooled funds will be awarded that year.

 A: Absolutely no money from your $500 membership donation will be used for administrative costs.
 Administrative expenses are covered by interest earned on the collective fund and donations to the “Friends of HTH” fund at The Community Foundation.
-There will be a $25 fee per individual to cover meeting and administrative expenses (the need and amount of this fee will be evaluated each year).
+There will be a $45 fee per individual to cover meeting and administrative expenses (the need and amount of this fee will be evaluated each year).

 A: Absolutely!
-Each woman is limited to single vote.
+Each woman is limited to a single vote.
 However, additional funds may be used several ways:

 A: That is entirely up to you.
 Your involvement can range from as little as sending your annual donation and casting your vote….to serving as an officer or a committee member.
 Meetings are held four times per year – March, April, September and December.
 Education opportunities are also scheduled throughout the year.
 For those who wish to be more involved, HTH members can serve on various committees such as Guiding Circle, Grants, Communication and Program Committees.

 A: There are four meetings per year, with voting taking place at the March Meeting.
-If you are not able to attend the meeting, especially for our “snow birds” who winter in Florida, your ballot will be mailed to you immediately following the March meeting.
+If you are not able to attend the meeting, especially for our “snow birds” who winter in Florida, your ballot will be sent to you immediately following the March meeting.